mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

   * But RDS will reduce maintenance and dev costs
 * [Interesting paper on TCO](https://d1.awsstatic.com/psc-digital/2023/gc-300/deloitte-tco-mod/determining-the-total-cost-of-ownership.pdf)
 * [Infracost](https://github.com/infracost/infracost) : Tool that integrate cost awareness in CI/CD pipeline

+## Finops Cloud readiness

+* Forecasting
+  * Gain visibility on the future
+    * identify seasonality
+    * adjusting budgets
+    * take some optimization initiatives before spending too much
+    * be more precise about how an architectural change is impacting cost (keep control of architectural changes)
+  * anomaly detection to quickly be alerted of unusual spendings

 # Module 13 : Architecting for the edge

 ## Cloudfront origin failover